Sōsaku-hanga: Wartime

 The wartime years from 1939 to 1945 was a time of metamorphosis for the creative print movement.
 The First Thursday Society, which was crucial to the postwar revival of Japanese prints, was formed in 1939 through the groups of people who gathered once a month in the house of Kōshirō Onchi in Tokyo to discuss subjects of woodblock prints.
-First initial members included Gen Yamaguchi (1896–1976) and Jun'ichirō Sekino (1914–1988).
+First initial members included Gen Yamaguchi (1896–1976) and Sekino Jun'ichirō (1914–1988).
 American connoisseurs Ernst Hacker, William Hartnett and Oliver Statler also attended and helped revive Western interest in Japanese prints.
 The First Thursday Collection (Ichimoku-shū), a collection of prints by members to circulate among each other, was produced in 1944.
 The group provided comradeship and a venue for artistic exchange and nourishment during the difficult war years when resources were scarce and censorship severe.

 Postwar creative print movement

 The rebirth of the Japanese print coincided with the rebirth of Japan after World War II.
 During the islands' occupation, American soldiers and their wives bought and collected Japanese prints as souvenirs.
 It can be said that Japanese prints became one of the components of postwar economic reconstruction.
 With the aim of promoting "democratic art", American patronage shifted from the more traditional shin-hanga to the modern-leaning sōsaku-hanga.
 Abstract art had been banned by the military government during wartime, but postwar, artists such as Kōshirō Onchi turned completely to abstract art.
 By 1950 abstraction was the primary mode of the creative print movement, and Japanese prints were perceived as a genuine blending of East and West.
 The 1951 São Paulo Art Biennial was Japan’s first postwar submission to an international exhibition.
 Notable artists such as Shikō Munakata (1903–1975) and Naoko Matsubara (b.
 1937) worked in the folk art tradition (mingei), and held solo shows in the United States.